rcasia/neotest-java/README.md

 You can also submit pull requests for any enhancements, bug fixes, or new features.

 Your contributions are greatly appreciated.
+See [CONTRIBUTING.md](https://github.com/rcasia/neotest-java/blob/main/CONTRIBUTING.md)